 Business Continuity Overview

-Nomura Holding America Inc. ("NHA"), its subsidiaries and certain other Nomura Group entities in the Americas to which NHA supplies business continuity services (collectively, the "Firms," which specifically includes Nomura Securities International, Inc., Nomura Global Financial Products Inc., and Nomura Derivative Products, Inc.) have created a Business Continuity Plan ("BCP" or "Plan") to facilitate the continuation of operations following the occurrence of an emergency situation or significant business disruption.
+Nomura Holding America Inc. ("NHA"), its subsidiaries and certain other Nomura Group entities in the Americas to which NHA supplies business continuity services (collectively, the "Firms," which includes but is not limited to Nomura Securities International, Inc., and Nomura Global Financial Products Inc.) have created a Business Continuity Plan ("BCP" or "Plan") to facilitate the continuation of operations following the occurrence of an emergency situation or significant business disruption.
 The Plan focuses on promoting employee safety, facilitating rapid response and decision-making, minimizing business disruptions, and providing a foundation for resuming interrupted operations and services as quickly and efficiently as possible.
 The Plan contemplates disruption of varying scope, including but not limited to, major technology and power outages, natural disasters, terrorism, and physical damage to offices or data center facilities such that employee access is not permitted.
 Of course, despite this "all hazards" approach to business continuity planning, no plan can anticipate all possible occurrences or guarantee the recovery of all services where the emergency event results in a significant loss of life and or physical assets.

 The Firms' Plan incorporates the following core elements:

 The Firms recognize that a successful response to a significant business disruption hinges on an effective command, control and communications program.
 To this end, the Plan uses an incident management program that brings together key leadership in a formal team structure.
 This team can analyze quickly the impact of an incident and take appropriate action.
 The Firms use multiple communications technologies to ensure that team members remain connected in an emergency.